-Dr. Afra Moenter founded the Rocky Mountain Center for Epilepsy with a simple vision in mind: To bring together clinicians and healthcare providers with diverse expertise to support individuals diagnosed with epilepsy and/or psychogenic non-epileptic seizures.
+Dr. Afra Moenter, founder and clinical director of the Rocky Mountain Center for Epilepsy holds a simple vision in mind: To bring together clinicians and healthcare providers with diverse expertise to support individuals diagnosed with epilepsy and/or psychogenic non-epileptic seizures (PNES).

 A clinician at heart, Dr. Moenter believes in the healing power of connection.
-She has witnessed how a deep psychotherapeutic process can be truly beneficial to individuals with epilepsy and PNES, leading to an increased quality of life, freedom of seizures, or at a minimum, reduction in seizure frequency.
+She has witnessed how a deep mindfulness-based psychotherapeutic process can be truly beneficial to individuals diagnosed with epilepsy and PNES, leading to an increased quality of life, freedom of seizures, or at a minimum, reduction in seizure frequency.

 Dr. Moenter has extensive experience in the realm of human psychology, psychotherapy, epilepsy and psychogenic non-epileptic seizures, bringing over twenty-five years of experience and a wide variety of trainings to her work.
 She received her Ph.D. in Interdisciplinary Sciences with a concentration in Psychology and a specialization in Neuropsychology, as well as a M.A. in Therapeutic Psychology.

 Her therapeutic approach reflects the synthesis of various psychotherapeutic trainings that she has completed over the past 25 years:

 - Gestalt therapy; a method of awareness which enables the client to focus on his/her experience in the present moment.